eclarrrk/ericclark.dev/pages/about.md

 ---
 ## Things I do

-* Brand messaging to web
-* Site goals based on company and marketing goals
+I call myself a Front-End Designer/Developer because it's a familiar term, but it's also extremely broad.

+Here's

+### Overall Website Strategy

+Companies often have challenges or objectives they need help figuring out.
+I do my best to understand who the company is, what they're selling, who they're selling to, and how they can better represent themselves and their products or services online.

+### Research

-* Information Architecture
+### Information Architecture

-* Content organization, outlines, and hierarchy
-* Wireframes and prototypes
+### Wireframes and Prototypes

-* Design direction
+### Design Direction

-* Interface Design
+### Interface Design

-* Dev
+### Website Development

 * HTML
 * CSS/Scss
 * Some JS
 * WP flavored PHP
+* Dev best practices
+  * SEO
-* Wordpress
+  * Accessibility

+### Custom WordPress Themes

 * Custom themes and templates
 * Plugin dev
 * Custom blocks
-* Dev best practices

-  * SEO
-  * A11y

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-## A heading

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-### Another heading

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.